Optical Science and Engineering, Ph.D.

 - Computer Programming Competency.
 Students must demonstrate this competency by passing an on-line computer programming competency exam or by successful completion of the IS 210 or its equivalent.
 IS 210 or its equivalent will not count towards the requirements of the MS-CBS degree.

 - Computer Science and Networks competencies.
-Students must be competent to be enrolled in graduate level core courses including those in computer science networks.
+Students must be competent to be enrolled in graduate level core courses including those in computer science and networks.
 If a student does not have these competencies, s/he may be required to either self-prepare by reviewing online tutorials and passing a competency exam or to register for additional courses which will not count towards the 30 credit hours required for this degree.

 The MS-CBS program consists of 30 semester hours of graduate coursework.
 The coursework includes a five-course core that is required of all students, 9 credit hours of management track required courses, and 6 credit hours of electives.
 The directed elective choices are designed to provide students a broader understanding of multiple cybersecurity functions normally expected in an organization.